jefskyy/Process-Safety-Decision-Making/README.md

-# Interpreting Scores from the EPSRI
+# :blue_book: Interpreting Scores from the EPSRI

-# Applying the EPSRI in your classroom
+# :ledger: Applying the EPSRI in your classroom

+# :ledger: Applying the EPSRI in your research

-# Major Publications
+# :bookmark_tabs: Major Publications
       [This list needs to be reviewed to remove CUP specific publications] [1] J. Stransky, L. Bassett, C. Bodnar, D. D. Anastasio, D. D. Burkey, and M. Cooper, “A retrospective analysis on the impacts of an immersive digital environment on chemical engineering students’ moral reasoning,” Educ.
 Chem.
 Eng., vol. 35, pp. 22–28, 2021, doi: 10.1016/j.ece.2020.12.003.
       [2] J. Stransky, L. Bassett, D. D. Anastasio, M. Cooper, D. D. Burkey, and C. Bodnar, “Exploring student decision making trends in process safety dilemmas using the engineering process safety research instrument,” in ASEE Annual Conference and Exposition, Conference Proceedings, 2020, vol. 2020-June, doi: 10.18260/1-2--34645.